elbecerrasoto/gym-cellular-automata/gym_cellular_automata/envs/forest_fire/CONTRIBUTING.md

 ### Operator Framework

-You are by no means constrained to follow this, but at least you should consider it, as the _framework_ was built with this design choices.
+You are by no means constrained to follow this, but at least you should consider it.

 > Everything is an Operator.